Stan Reents, PharmD

 • Check out the exercise programs.
 While most treadmills have adjustable inclines and speed settings, the range of programming options run the gamut from basic fat burning and cardio workouts to far more elaborate programming.

 • Evaluate the width and length of the belt.
 Make sure the handrails are far enough apart so your arms can swing freely when running.
 However, the belt should not be so wide that you have trouble straddling it when you stand on the side rails.
+Belts typically range 20 - 22 inches in width.
 Also, if you have long legs, make sure the running platform is not too short for your stride.
+The running platform typically ranges 55 - 60 inches.
+A running deck of 22x60 is considered "huge".

 • Investigate the warranty.
 Don't forget to ask about warranties on parts and service.